julelang/manual/src/std/io.md

 ```
 Implements the basic ReadByte method\.

 It should read byte and return one for n without throwing exceptional if success\.
-It should return zero n for EOF, the EOF byte is implementation\-dependent\.
+It should return n as io:EOF for EOF, the EOF byte is implementation\-dependent\.
 If read failed, should throw exceptional\.

 The ReadByte method mutable because of same reasons of the \`Reader\` trait\.